Diseases & Conditions

 Your physical therapist may show you exercises to help you build and maintain strength, endurance, and flexibility for spinal stability.
 Some of these exercises will help strengthen your abdominal muscles, which help support your back.
 Your physical therapist will create an individualized program, taking into consideration your health and history.

 Most people can go back to a desk job within a few days to a few weeks after surgery.
 They may return to normal activities after 2 to 3 months.
-Older patients who need more care and assistance may be transferred from the hospital to a rehabilitation facility prior to going home.
+Older patients who need more care and assistance may be transferred from the hospital to a rehabilitation facility for a period of time before going home.

-Postoperative opioid medication.
-For people who are not on opioids before surgery, a short course (a few weeks) of opioids is typical after a laminectomy.
+A short course (a few weeks) of opioids is typical after a laminectomy.
 After a fusion procedure, the duration may be longer.
-If you have been on opioids for a long period of time prior to surgery, you may still be on them after surgery, as your body is used to the pain medication.
+If you did not take strong pain medicine (opioids) before surgery, you might only need them for a few weeks afterward.
+If you were already on opioids, you may need them longer after surgery because your body is used to the pain medication.

 Elderly people, overweight people, diabetics, smokers, and those with multiple medical problems have higher rates of complications from surgery.